lehmannkendall/lehmannk_finalproject/README.md

 - [x] Information stored in the database is viewed or interacted with in some way

 ### Additional Components (at least 6 required)
-- [x] Use of a new module
+- [x] Use of a new module -- does re count as a new module?
 - [ ] Use of a second new module
 - [ ] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
 - [ ] A many-to-many relationship in your database structure
 - [ ] At least one form in your Flask application
 - [x] Templating in your Flask application
-- [x] Inclusion of JavaScript files in the application
+- [x] Inclusion of JavaScript files in the application -- within the html templates
 - [x] Links in the views of Flask application page/s
 - [ ] Relevant use of `itertools` and/or `collections`
 - [x] Sourcing of data using web scraping